tokzeedeveloper/tokzee-website-latest/replit.md

-# Better Friend
+# Tokzee

 ## Overview

-Better Friend is an anonymous audio and video calling platform that connects users with verified companions for meaningful conversations.
+Tokzee is an anonymous audio and video calling platform that connects users with verified companions for meaningful conversations.
 This is a **static marketing website** featuring the home page, privacy policy, terms of service, and community guidelines.

 The site is built as a pure frontend application with React and deployed to Netlify as a static site.